 - 1. Remain calm - 2.
 Staff and patrons should stay indoors - 3.
-Staff and patrons should immediately move to shelter either within a doorway, narrow corridor, or under a heavy table or desk. - 4.
+Staff and patrons should immediately move to shelter either within a doorway, narrow corridor, or under a heavytable or desk. - 4.
 No attempts should be made to use exits or stairwells as they may collapse - 5.
-Use telephone paging system to announce that everyone is safest under doorways, to stay clear of possible falling objects such as stacks and windows, if possible have them come to the main desk and you can direct them to safety.
+Use the PA system to announce that everyone is safest under doorways, to stay clear of possible falling objects such as stacks and windows, if possible have them come to the

+- main desk and you can direct them to safety.
 Should instruct someone to get staff and patrons that are in inaccessible areas of the library. - 6.
 Otherwise, it is best to stay where you are, await instruction on radio or in person from Civil Defense, Police or the Red Cross. - 7.
 Be certain the tremor has ceased before moving from cover. - 8.
 The supervisor on duty should notify the fire department if any fires have broken out.
 Staff with first aid training should assist those who are trapped or injured. - 9.
 Evacuate the building if it is safe to do so.
 Staff should take the responsibility of leading patrons out of the building safely.
 Locate and use flashlights if necessary. - 10.Staff should check for people still in the building as they are leaving.
-They should also check for shorting electrical circuits, leaking fuel or other hazardous materials, or anything else, which should be reported once outside the building.

-- 11.Once outside, staff should gather in the Middle/Intermediate School parking lot across the street from the library.
+They should also check for shorting electrical circuits, leaking fuel or other hazardous materials, or anything else, which should be reported once outside the building. - 11.Once outside, staff should gather at the south end of the parking lot.
 Each department should make sure its entire staff is present.

-Missing staff should be reported. - 12.Do not reenter the building unless it has been declared sound. - 13.Do not use the telephone.
+Missing staff should be reported. - 12.
+Do not reenter the building unless it has been declared sound. - 13.
+Do not use the telephone.
 Leave telephones for authorized emergency personnel. - 14.Do not run water until the sewage line has been checked.